MLA Referencing (8th ed.)

 Books with one author

-Books with 2 to 3 authors
+Books with two authors

 Reverse the name of the first author only.

-Books with more than 3 authors
+Books with three or more authors

 The name of the first author should be given, followed by et al ("and others") eg Quirk, Randolph, et al.